MaptimeSEA/maptimesea.github.io/_posts/2015-03-03-gecoding-api.markdown

 <input type="submit" value="GEOCODE!" onclick="geocode();">
 ```

-If you notice that `geocode()` function above, you might be wondering where that comes from.
+Notice that `geocode()` function above?
+You might be wondering where that comes from...
 Well, we need to add it to our javascript below as a wrapper around the `&.ajax()` function.
 This will be executed only when the user clicks the `GEOCODE!` button.
 In order to grab the value from the text field, we'll have to access that element's ID using `document.getElementById('address')` and pass it through our `url` parameter.
-Let's replace the variable `address`'s value with this new function instead.
+Let's replace the value of the `address` variable with this new function instead.
 Here's the javascript wrapper:

 ```javascript
 function geocode() {